vanmars/specialty_food_store/README.md

 ## Setup/Installation Requirements
 To View Project:
-* Open a web browser of your choice and navigate to the following page: COMING SOOON!
+* Open a web browser of your choice and navigate to the following page: COMING SOON!

 To Extend Project:
 Ruby on Rails